watem-sedem/watem-sedem/docs/choices.rst

 Model choices
 #############

-Most model choices are boolean options and are enabled in the .ini-file with '1' and disabled with '0'.
-Some options expect a string value.
+Most model choices are boolean options and can be enabled in the .ini-file with '1' and disabled with '0'.
+However, some options expect a string value.
 The possible strings are described together with the model option.

 Input